rtCamp/ps-analysis-tool-wiki/D.-PSAT's-How-To.md

-The Chrome extension provides capabilities surfaced via the extension pop-up, the Side Panel, and as Devtools panel.
+The Chrome extension provides capabilities surfaced via the extension pop-up and as Devtools panel.
 The CLI implementation parses a sitemap provided as input and outputs a JSON file listing all cookies set while navigating through the URLs in the sitemap.
 Follow the following steps to get the extension installed in your browser.

 ## Installing and Running PSAT